flexera-public/policy_templates/cost/azure/savings_realized/README.md

 This Policy uses Optima to determine a view of total savings realized from using Compute Reservations in Azure, for the entire Organization or specified billing centers across a period of historical months.

+## Prerequisites

+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

+- [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
+  - `billing_center_viewer`

+The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

 ## Functional Details

 - This policy currently supports only a view of savings realized from Azure Reserved Instances.